 Let’s break it down.

-What makes Omega 3 essential?
+What Makes Omega 3 an Essential Nutrient?

 Essential nutrients are nutrients that we need to ensure normal physiological functioning but that we’re unable to synthesize in our own bodies.